Dog Bite Laws Equips 2,000 Elementary Students Through Project Backpack 2025

 The 2025 program distributed backpacks at several community gatherings, including School District 129, the Hillside Public Library's back-to-school activities, and the Berkeley Back to School Bash.
 Families who attended those stops also had access to kid-friendly amenities offered by local partners, such as free haircuts, Kona Ice, and sundaes from Pilot Pete's.
 Backpacks were provided on a first-come, first-served basis to students in grades K-5.

 Dog Bite Laws maintains several public resources designed to help consumers understand common questions that arise after an incident.
-These include the firm's interactive Dog Bite Settlement Calculator, an educational article titled My Dog Bit Someone, and ongoing updates tied to Project Backpack 2025.
+These include the firm's interactive Dog Bite Settlement Calculato, an educational article titled My Dog Bit Someon, and ongoing updates tied to Project Backpack 202.
 A short video recap about 'Project Backpack ' highlights the results and what went into the event.
 These materials are intended to serve parents, dog owners, and community members seeking straightforward information and context about Dog Bite Laws and the firm's programs.

 The firm noted that inquiries related to Dog Bite Laws, including topics such as Dog Bite Laws in different jurisdictions, next steps to take after your dog bites someone, and how to calculate a Dog Bite Settlement, often increase at the start of each school year when families and children are returning to socializing and school.
 By aligning Project Backpack 2025 with that period, the firm aims to connect families with practical school supplies while also making its consumer legal resources easier to find.
 The company said the program complements its day-to-day operations and will remain part of its annual planning.